-90140 State Contracts
+90140 State and Cooperative Contracts Use

 Term contracts are established by the Department of General Services/Division of Purchases and Supply (DGS/DPS) to obtain more favorable pricing through volume purchasing and to reduce procurement lead-time and administrative effort.
-Use of these contracts is optional and should be used if no other cooperative resource is available (VASCUPP, PACE, VHEPC, etc.).
-These contracts can reduce the amount of time needed to purchase an item by eliminating the bid process.
+Use of these contracts is optional and should be used if no other cooperative resource is available (VASCUPP, VHEPC, PACE, Omnia Partners, E&I, etc.).
+Contact Procurement Services with assistance in locating contracts.